hashedtitan/orbit-setup-script/README.md

 First, go to your nitro repo, and find a folder called `quickstart`.
 Within this folder, you will find a version of `contracts.go` that has the FairBlock pre-compiles already added in.

-Move the `contracts.go` to the following location, replacing the `contracts.go` file already there.
+Move the `contracts.go` to the path `go-ethereum/core/vm`, replacing the `contracts.go` file already there.

 With that in place, run the following at the root of your nitro repo: